-BMX track building in Paris France.
-In 2014 Clark & Kent Contractors tendered for the project of rebuilding the Supercross (SX) track at the Saint-Quentin en Yvelines velodrome in Paris.
+BMX track building in Paris, France.
+In 2014 Clark & Kent Contractors tendered to rebuild the Supercross (SX) track at the Saint-Quentin en Yvelines velodrome in Paris.

-The project had three primary stakeholders which included the Fédération Française de Cyclisme, Velopolis, who manages the facility, and also the town of Saint Quentin en Yvelines.
+The project had three primary stakeholders: the Fédération Française de Cyclisme, Velopolis, who manages the facility, and the town of Saint Quentin en Yvelines.

 The scope of work on the track was substantial.
 It included a full BMX Supercross (SX) track redesign and rebuild, new tarmacadam surfacing to the corners, limestone dust to the straights and retaining concrete on the sides and to the rear of some of the taller features.

-With input from the French Cycling Federation and members of the French BMX team, we completed the ambitious project in just four weeks.
+With input from the French Cycling Federation and the French BMX team members, we completed the ambitious project in just four weeks.

-Following completion of the BMX stadium work by Clark & Kent, the track has been welcomed by all users and has proved to be an excellent training base for the elite level French riders to hone their skills for regional, national and international BMX competition.
+After completing the BMX stadium work by Clark & Kent, all users have welcomed the track.
+It has proved to be an excellent training base for the elite level French riders to hone their regional, national, and international BMX competition skills.